chandani9421/Sales-Department-Project/README.md

 * Jupyter Notebook

 ## 📌 Future Improvements
-* Advanced Time Series Moels: Implement models like ARIMA or Prophet for more accurate sales foreasting.
+* Advanced Time Series Moels: Implement models like ARIMA or Prophet for more accurate sales foreasting.
-* Incorporate Additional ata: Integrate external data sources such as economic indicators or competitor pricing to enhance model perfrmance.
+* Incorporate Additional ata: Integrate external data sources such as economic indicators or competitor pricing to enhance model perfrmance.
-* Interactive Dashbords: Develop dashboards using tools like Tableau or Power BI for real-time sales monitoring and decision upport.
+* Interactive Dashbords: Develop dashboards using tools like Tableau or Power BI for real-time sales monitoring and decision upport.